 Matthias Schoenaerts plays Mikhail Kalekov, the most senior surviving officer aboard the doomed submarine, while his increasingly frantic wife, Tanya (Léa Seydoux) anxiously waits at home.
 Seydoux is good in a fairly thankless role, drawing strength from the wives of the other stranded men.
 It’s here that the film makes its broader social points – their neighbourhood is a wasteland of Soviet-era tower blocks, overgrown paths and poverty.

 Tanya and her friends are initially patient with the naval command, but after the apathetic press-conference bullshit coming from former President Boris Yeltsin (Max von Sydow), they finally lose their tempers, forcing the authorities to reconsider the offer of assistance coming from the Royal Navy.
 Incidentally, von Sydow might look nothing like the late Russian premier, but it is always a treat to see him pop up in small roles such as this.

-The claustrophobic brilliance of these scenes is undermined a little by the film’s frequent journeys back to the surface, which though also effective, illustrates Kursk’s main flaw – it doesn’t always know what kind of film it wants to be.
-An early directorial touch, with the frame’s aspect ratio expanding as the Kursk makes its way out to sea, gives a momentary thrill, but adds little to either its affect as a thriller or to the meaning of its broader political themes.
+The claustrophobic brilliance of these scenes is undermined a little by the film’s frequent journeys back to the surface, which though somewhat effective, illustrates Kursk’s main flaw – it doesn’t always know what kind of film it wants to be.
+An early directorial touch, with the frame’s aspect ratio expanding as the Kursk, makes its way out to sea, gives a momentary thrill but adds little to either its effect as a thriller or to the meaning of its broader political themes.

 Christopher Machell | @Dr_Machell